 Dr. Samantha Rawdin, D.M.D., explained proper technique this way: “With a water pick, you want to close your lips slightly around the tip of it and lean over the sink so water doesn’t go everywhere.
 Then you’ll want to direct the tip of the water flosser down toward the gums and go in a scalloped motion along the gumline of each tooth on both the inside and outside — and accept that it’s going to be a little messy during the learning curve.”
-To find the best one for my overlooked gumline, I spoke with several dentists and got six recommendations on the best water picks to get.
+Now to make sure we’re still up to speed, I’ve updated the list with new products and more tips.
+Here, according to dentists and dental hygienists, are the TK best water picks to try.

 Best Water Pick for Most People

 “We recommend water flossers to our patients who don’t have a good habit of flossing — sometimes if you get a gadget, it can help.
 We do still recommend flossing, though, because floss will still give you that snap between the contacts of your teeth.
 I like the Waterpik Aquarius, though I prefer the corded version because it’s more powerful.” —Dr. Siama Muhammad, Brooklyn Oak Dental, NYC

 Best Cordless Water Pick

 “I would have to say that less than half of our patients floss daily in spite of our education efforts and take-home bags.
 Bleeding gums are a sign of infection in our patient’s gums that should be treated as such.
 Used properly, water flossers are the modern way to floss.
 Because of its longevity in the marketplace and the results proved in research studies, the Waterpik Water Flosser is the only water flosser we recommend.” —Dr. Michael Boyce, D.D.S., Arden Dental Care, Sacramento, California